alexnardini/FLAM3_for_SideFX_Houdini/icons/README.md

 ### FLAM3H™ (and FLAM3HUSD) icon set ###

-Following is the full icon set that have been crafted and included into FLAM3H™ for easy find and review.<br>
+Following is the full icon set that have been crafted and embedded into FLAM3H™ for easy find and review.<br>
 It is an ongoing effort and they have been regularly updated and improved even tho this last set seem to be working well with different Houdini UI scales and color schemes.

 They are already embedded inside the HDA and available in this repository for easy edit and review.